Thomas S. Bell: Personal life

 Bell married Caroline Darlington, daughter of Isaac Darlington.
 She died tragically in childbirth on May 12, 1829, at the age of 25.
 Their infant son, Isaac D. Bell, also died.

 In 1830, Bell remarried to Keziah Ann Hemphill, granddaughter of Revolutionary War Colonel Joseph McClellan.
 The couple had three sons and two daughters: Ann Rosalie Bell, Caroline Darlington Bell, William Hemphill Bell, Joseph McClellan Bell, and Thomas Sloan Bell Jr. Their daughter, Caroline, married gynecologist William Goodell in September 1857 and settled in Philadelphia after Goodell returned from residency in Istanbul.
 Two of their sons became soldiers.
 Thomas Hemphill Bell was a career U.S. Army officer and West Point graduate who served in Alaska.
 Thomas S. Bell Jr. was a Union Army colonel who was killed in action at the Battle of Antietam in 1862.

 Bell died while visiting Caroline Goodell's home in Philadelphia on June 6, 1861.
-Bell's remains were interred at Oaklands Cemetery in West Goshen Township, Chester County, Pennsylvania, where his youngest son, Thomas S. Jr., would be buried alongside him a year later.
+Bell's remains were interred at Oaklands Cemetery in West Goshen Township, Pennsylvania, where his youngest son, Thomas S. Jr., would be buried alongside him a year later.
 Bell's second wife, Keziah, had predeceased him in 1859.

 Bell was a Presbyterian who served as trustee and member of the building committee of the First Presbyterian Church of West Chester during the 1830s.